smattymatty/Metis-wisdom-linter/README.md

 - **🌍 Emscripten Awareness**: Web-specific guidance for the modern age
 - **🔧 Daedalus Integration**: Promotes master-crafted libraries over crude implementations
 - **📚 Living Documentation**: Every fragment teaches both code and philosophy

-## 🏛️ The Divine Tragedy

-Hidden within the linter is an untold story—the original myth of the MIDAS Toolchain, told through 50 wisdom fragments:

-- **Act I: The Oracle's Wisdom** *(Levels 1-10)* - Metis rises as counselor to the gods
-- **Act II: The Prophecy's Weight** *(Levels 11-20)* - Love, fear, and growing darkness
-- **Act III: The Consumption** *(Levels 21-30)* - Divine punishment for being too wise
-- **Act IV: Scattered Consciousness** *(Levels 31-40)* - Finding purpose in fragmentation
-- **Act V: Eternal Compassion** *(Levels 41-50)* - Choosing love despite eternal suffering

-Each wisdom level unlocks one fragment of her story.
-This is the prologue to all other MIDAS tools.

-> "🌟 THE FIRST COUNSEL - At the dawn of creation, when the Titans still walked among stars, one voice rose above the chaos of war.
-'Wisdom,' she whispered to the young god who would become king, 'is knowing when to strike, and when to show mercy.'
-Zeus listened.
-For a time." - The First Fragment

-## 🚀 Features That Will Transform Your Code

-### 🧠 Complete Wisdom Experience
-- **Wisdom Points**: Earn WP for every improvement accepted
-- **Divine Progression**: 50 levels of mythological enlightenment
-- **Fragment Collection**: Piece together Metis's tragic story
-- **Compassion Scoring**: Measured kindness toward future maintainers
-- **Memory Wisdom**: Learn the sacred arts of proper allocation

-### 📊 Consciousness Tracking
-- **Metis Archive**: Like `.git` but for your ethical evolution
-- **Wisdom Analytics**: Track your growth as a compassionate coder
-- **Fragment Progress**: Watch the divine story unfold
-- **Lifetime Ethics**: Your `metis.legend` file tracks moral development
-- **Daily Reflections**: Philosophical achievements that reset daily

-### 🏛️ Mythological Intelligence
-- **Context-Aware Fragments**: Different wisdom for different times of day
-- **Seasonal Guidance**: Story changes with the turning of the year
-- **Divine Interventions**: Special fragments on mythologically significant dates
-- **Character Evolution**: Metis's voice changes as her story progresses
-- **Emscripten Prophecy**: Web-specific wisdom woven into ancient knowledge

-### 🎯 Intelligent Code Analysis
-- **Memory Leak Prevention**: "I have seen empires fall from such small oversights"
-- **Documentation Evangelism**: Every function deserves words of explanation
-- **Daedalus Promotion**: Suggests master-crafted tools over crude implementations
-- **Emscripten Optimization**: Web-aware guidance for memory-constrained environments
-- **Compassionate Warnings**: Errors explained with kindness, not condescension

 ## 📱 Installation